Learn The Subtle Art of Video Marketing for Business

 - Keep your video short; 60 to 90 seconds is the best.
 (Stats say 59% of viewers will watch your video to the end if it’s under a minute.)
 The idea is to ensure that your video isn’t too heavy and that it shouldn’t lag.

 - Position the Call to Action (CTA) button next to the video.
 Also, ensure that the narrator ends the video with a verbal CTA message, or use text to highlight CTA on the end screen.
 Try doing both as well.

-- Try user testing to see how your target audience interact with the video.
+- Try user testing to see how your target audience interacts with the video.
 Check if they click the video right away or if they are distracted by some other elements on your landing page.

 Select these probable issues before spending on PPC campaigns and ads.
 After that’s done, you will have a landing page with a video that can get you the ROI.